Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 Sintra is a colourful little town nestled in the forested hills just outside of Lisbon.
 It became a popular summer destination for Portuguese royalty in the early 19th century when most of the mansions and palaces in the town were built.

 Nowadays, it has become one of the most popular day trips from Lisbon attracting more than 3 million visitors per year!
-It’s easy to see why, this epic collection of fairy tale palaces and their mystical gardens is truly like nothing you’ve ever seen before.
+It’s easy to see why, this gorgeous collection of fairy tale palaces and their mystical gardens is truly like nothing you’ve ever seen before.

 There are many beautiful palaces to visit in Sintra but unfortunately it’s not possible to visit all of them in one day.
 If you only have one day, follow this Lisbon to Sintra day trip guide to see the very best highlights.
-If you have any extra time in Sintra, you’ll be able to visit the additional palaces that I’ve listed at the end.

 Pena Palace